How to Invoke Pathos in Your Writing

 When appealing to emotions in your own writing, whether that be a piece of rhetoric in a fictional story or a speech for a live audience, think about when and why you want to rouse people’s sympathies.

-Tap into a Range of Emotions
+Tap into a range of emotions

 There are, of course, various moods that the writer can evoke in an audience, including anger, sympathy, excitement, and curiosity.
 Some works may swing through all of these emotions and more in one speech.
 A balanced piece uses its tools sparingly.
 When we read a stirring persuasive speech, we’re enamored by the mix of colors.
 It rouses our anger and our sympathy, then our curiosity.
 Hopefully by the end, we’re satisfied by the sequence of emotions that have been evoked.